-Electric Grill
+Electric Grill (Option)

-Please read and understand the safety precautions found in the Kenyon® Custom Electric Grill owner's manual located in your owner's packet.
+Please read and understand the safety precautions found in the Kenyon[®] Custom Electric Grill owner's manual located in your owner's packet.

-The electric grill located under a swing-away cover on the prep station (Figure 3.42.1) provides a safe method of grilling without the hazard of open flames associated with propane gas or charcoal grills.
+If equipped, the electric grill located under a removable cover on the starboard side of the prep station (Figure 3.37.1) provides a safe method of grilling without the hazard of open flames associated with propane gas or charcoal grills.

-The grill is powered by shore power, if connected or the generator.
+The grill is powered by shore power, if connected or generator.
 The "GRILL" breaker on the AC Main Distribution Panel (See page 4-10) must be ON to operate the grill.